-- Does not need external heat source: The primary advantage of ultrasonic plastic welding is that it doesn’t need an external heat source.
+- Does not need an external heat source: Ultrasonic plastic welding's primary advantage is that it doesn’t need an external heat source.
 The heat is self-generated between the materials.

-- Fast: Since the frequency of vibrations is very high, ultrasonic plastic welding is one of the fastest welding methods available in the industry.
+- Fast: Since vibrations' frequency is very high, ultrasonic plastic welding is one of the fastest welding methods available in the industry.

 - Clean and strong joint: The contact surfaces melt/fuse upon welding, and it produces a very clean and strong joint.